 For courses that are in the rounds system (Irish and EU applicants), please check the rounds closing dates here.

 Questions on how to apply?

-Please note you will be required to answer specific additional/supplementary questions as part of the online applications process for this programme.
-A copy of these additional/supplementary questions are available to view here: Supplementary Form CKL07 (27kB)Apply Now
+Please note that you will be asked to fill in a supplementary form as part of the application process for this programme. a copy of these additional/supplementary questions are available to view here: CKL07 MSc in Strategic Marketing and Practice

 The closing date for non-EU applications is 15 JuneApply Now